Sustainable population

-Sustainable population refers to a proposed sustainable human population of Earth or a particular region of Earth, such as a nation or continent.
-Estimates vary widely, with estimates based on different figures ranging from 0.65 billion people to 98 billion, with 8 billion people being a typical estimate.
-Projections of population growth, evaluations of overconsumption and associated human pressures on the environment have led to some to advocate for what they consider a sustainable population.
-Proposed policy solutions vary, including sustainable development, female education, family planning and broad human population planning.
+The concept of sustainable population concerns how human numbers interact with environmental limits, economic systems, and social equity.
+While human population size is linearly linked to ecological impact, empirical research shows that most variation in environmental pressure between countries and over time is explained by differences in consumption and technology use.

-Emerging economies like those of China and India aspire to the living standards of the Western world, as does the non-industrialized world in general.
-As of 2022, China and India account for most of the population in Asia, with more than 1.4 billion each.
-It is the combination of population increase in the developing world and unsustainable consumption levels in the developed world that poses a stark challenge to sustainability.
+Estimates of a sustainable population vary widely, depending on assumptions about technology, equity, and consumption levels.
+Some frameworks focus on numeric carrying capacity, while others emphasize changing systems: improving access to education and healthcare, reducing inequality, and shifting consumption norms.

-According to the UN Population Fund, high fertility and poverty have been strongly correlated, and the world's poorest countries also have the highest fertility and population growth rates.
+Sustainability is increasingly viewed as a dynamic balance between human well-being and planetary boundaries, not a fixed population threshold.

 Estimates

 Sustainable population

 Many studies have tried to estimate the world's sustainable population for humans, that is, the maximum population the world can host.
-A 2004 meta-analysis of 69 such studies from 1694 until 2001 found the average predicted maximum number of people the Earth would ever have was 7.7 billion people, with lower and upper meta-bounds at 0.65 and 98 billion people, respectively.
+A 2004 meta-analysis of 69 such studies from 1694 until 2001 found the average predicted maximum number of people the Earth would ever have was 7.7 billion people, with lower and upper meta-bounds at 0.65 and 9.8 billion people, respectively.
 They conclude: "recent predictions of stabilized world population levels for 2050 exceed several of our meta-estimates of a world population limit".
-A 2012 United Nations report summarized 65 different estimates of maximum sustainable population size and the most common estimate was 8 billion.
+A 2012 United Nations report reviewed 65 different estimates of the Earth's maximum sustainable population and found that the most frequently cited figure was 8 billion.
+This aligns with a 2025 estimate of the actual global population, as reported in a recent demographic analysis.

 Climate change, excess nutrient loading (particularly nitrogen and phosphorus), increased ocean acidity, rapid biodiversity loss, and other global trends suggest humanity is causing global ecological degradation and threatening ecosystem services that human societies depend on.
-Because these environmental impacts are all directly related to human numbers, recent estimates of a sustainable human population tend to put forward much lower numbers, between 2 and 4 billion.
+Because these environmental impacts are all directly related to human numbers, recent estimates of a sustainable human population often suggest substantially lower figures, between 2 and 4 billion.
 Paul R. Ehrlich stated in 2018 that the optimum population is between 1.5 and 2 billion.
 Geographer Chris Tucker estimates that 3 billion is a sustainable number, provided human societies rapidly deploy less harmful technologies and best management practices.
 Other estimates of a sustainable global population also come in at considerably less than the current population of 8 billion.
+Rich countries with high usage of resources and high emissions over the years are claimed to see a decline.
+Whereas, low income countries with would become a focus for population growth as less natural resources such as water and food would be consumed.